kaist-plrg/spectec-core/documentation/Intro.md

 ## SpecTec with Examples
 In this section, we showcase the various features of SpecTec by writing a specification for simple toy language.
 We start with a very small language and gradually add new features to it.

-### Step 1: Language With Functions and Local Variables
+### Language 1: Language With Functions and Local Variables
 Our first language has only one language construct: expressions.
 Expressions are recursively constructed into numeric literals, binary expressions, let expressions (local binding), variable expressions, lambda functions, and function applications.

 #### Defining Abstract Syntax